dinee10/NoteApp/README.md

-# NoteApp
+Simple Note App 📒
- A simple note-taking app with full CRUD functionality.
-Easily add, view, edit, and delete notes to manage ideas and reminders.
-Built with a streamlined UI and local storage for quick access.
-Perfect for jotting down to-do lists and personal notes.
-Contributions are welcome to enhance features and usability!
+A straightforward and user-friendly note-taking application with full CRUD (Create, Read, Update, Delete) functionality.
+This app allows users to effortlessly add, view, edit, and delete notes, making it easy to manage ideas, reminders, and to-do lists.
+The app stores data locally, ensuring quick access and offline capability.

+Features
+Add Notes 📝: Create new notes with ease.
+View Notes 📋: Access all saved notes in a streamlined interface.
+Edit Notes ✏️: Update existing notes as needed.
+Delete Notes 🗑️: Remove notes that are no longer necessary.
+Tech Stack
+Frontend: Kotlin
+Data Storage: SQLite Database